andrew-pyle/orange-pi-hadoop-cluster/index.md

 >```bash
 >$ man apt-get
 >```
 We will run two commands to install the updates.
-This one udpates the existing program information. **Be sure to run this one (update) before upgrade, or else you will be upgrading based on outdated info.**
+This one udpates the existing program information. **Be sure to run this one (update) before upgrade, or else you will be upgrading based on outdated package info.**
 ```bash
 root@orangepione:$ apt-get update
 ```